ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-starter-pack/README.md

 ## `main.tf`

 Within `main.tf` you will have the resource to create namespace and module to deploy the apps into your kubernetes cluster.
-For more details of how to create multiple copies of the deployment in different namespace refer [cloud-platform-terraform-starter-pack](https://github.com/ministryofjustice/cloud-platform-terraform-starter-pack)
+For more details of how to deploy in different namespace refer [cloud-platform-terraform-starter-pack](https://github.com/ministryofjustice/cloud-platform-terraform-starter-pack)

 ## How to use this module